costarc/MSXPi/README.md

 On the hardware side:

-- Replaced the EPROM 27C256 by AT28C256 EEPROM (Electronically erasable/rewritable)
 - Implemented the /wait signal on the PCB (CPLD does not drives at this time, it is always tai-state)
-- Schematics was updated to supporgt the /wait signal
+- Schematics was updated to support the /wait signal
 - CPLD logic update to drive /wait to tri-state (to avoid MSX to freeze)
 - LED is driven by the SPI_CS signal (needed that CPLD pin for the /wait signal)
 - Removed the jumper for the BUSDIR signal (since it is always driven by CPLD internal logic)